 An approval workflow for team creation is a Microsoft Teams governance policy that allows to manage requests for creating new teams.
 It addresses the challenges related to both uncontrolled and restricted team creation process.

 When setting up an approval workflow you can assign anyone within your organization to be in charge of request approvals for a specific template.
 It can be a single individual or a group of people, and not necessarily from your IT department.

 For example, you can put a marketing manager in charge of approval of marketing-related teams.
-They would have more expertise regarding the subject than an IT specialist to decide whether a new team is needed, thus processing the request much faster and increasing organizational productivity.
+They would have more expertise regarding the subject than an IT specialist to decide whether a new team is needed, hence processing the request much faster and increasing organizational productivity.

-The great thing about enabling an approval workflow is that it doesn’t hinder end-user experience.
-Your employees can still create teams from templates, which mean that do not need to ping to the IT department each time a new project comes up.
+The great thing about enabling an approval workflow is that it doesn’t hinder the end-user experience.
+Your employees can still create teams from templates, which means that do not need to ping to the IT department each time a new project comes up.
 They will only need to send a request, explaining the purpose of the team creation, and then get it approved or rejected with an explanation from the person in charge.